HofstraDSC/GardeningApplication/README.md

 registerme - Register your discord to our gardening services getAllPlants - Retrieves a list of all available plants to add to your gardens.

+Greg - Implemented the getAllPlants command and the background task that checks whether a users plants need to be watered and notifies the garden owner.